 Cashew and Coriander Pesto

-2. Whilst the food processor is still running, add the olive oil, a little at a time, until the pesto has your desired consistency.
-Feel free to add more oil if you prefer a more loose pesto.
+- While the food processor is still running, add the olive oil a little at a time and blend, until the pesto reaches your desired consistency.